indika/blog/_posts/2013-10-25-cooking-with-chef.md

 # Concepts
 Cooking is simple.
 Chef offers a means of declaring a server architecture that is agnostic to the underlying platform.
-Conceptually simple, however how to actually cook was the biggest obstacle I experienced.
+Despite being conceptually simple, getting started was the biggest obstacle I experencied - and hence the purpose behind this article.

+Chef was built to cook a farm of servers, with one server acting as the master.
-Chef was built to distribute to multiple nodes Chef-Solo does not need a dedicated Chef Server Chef-Solo is a handy means to putting up a web server.
+Chef-Solo differs in the way that it does not need a dedicated Chef Server.
 There are a few quirks between full blown Chef and Chef-Solo.

 Knife is a tool.
 This part is clear from the metaphor.
 Intuitively, I thought that knife was a tool used by Chef to perform the cook.
 Wrong.
 Knife is a tool that you use to instruct Chef to do it's job.
 Knife is a nice name, but a bit counter intuitive.
 "Knife Solo" is the specific version of the tool required for solo cooks.

-The server needs to be prepared before you can cook
+In addition, your target node needs to be prepared by Knife Solo, before it can be cooked.

 # Ruby
 You will need Ruby to cook with Chef.
 RVM is a means to manage different versions of Ruby.
 RVM has been criticed for achieving too much, and that RBEnv is more focussed.
 However, RVM works for me for now.
 I had to have some faith when installing RVM, granting curl root priviledges:

 {% highlight bash %}